survivejs/webpack-book/manuscript/styling/01_loading.md

 To load CSS, you need to use [css-loader](https://www.npmjs.com/package/css-loader) and [style-loader](https://www.npmjs.com/package/style-loader). *css-loader* goes through possible `@import` and `url()` lookups within the matched files and treats them as a regular ES6 `import`.

-This process allows us to rely on other loaders, such as [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader).
+This process allows to rely on other loaders, such as [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader).
 If an `@import` points to an external resource, *css-loader* skips it.
 Only internal resources get processed further by webpack.

 After *css-loader* has done its part, *style-loader* picks up the output and injects the CSS into the resulting bundle.
 The CSS be inlined JavaScript by default, and it implements the HMR interface.
 As inlining isn't a good idea for production usage, it makes sense to use `ExtractTextPlugin` to generate a separate CSS file.
 This is done in the next chapter.